SAML applications

 Integrated OIDC and SAML logout

-The Access component's IDP features deep integration between SAML and OpenID Connect (OIDC) protocols.
+The OneWelcome Identity Platform's IDP features deep integration between the SAML and OIDC protocols.
 When a user authenticates through either SAML or OIDC, they establish a unified session that spans both protocols.

 Unified logout behavior: